patrickjames242/react-extend-components/README.md

 ### `<Component>.props.detectPlucked`

 This function is essentially the same magic behind the `props` parameter.
-It wraps all the props provided to the component in a getter which can detect which one you're accessing within the component and hide it from the base component by default.
+It returns a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) for the component's props object which can detect which props you're accessing within the component and hide it from the base component by default.

 ```tsx
 import { extend } from 'react-extend-components';